resbaz/spartan-hpc-docs/docs/software.md

 Generally you shouldn't load modules from the login node, instead working on a compute node, either via an interactive session (launched with `sinteractive`), or from within your Slurm script.

+## Job Script Examples

+We maintain example job scripts for various software packages on Spartan.
+You can browse these at `/usr/local/common` or at https://github.com/resbaz/spartan-examples

 ## Python

 There are multiple versions of Python installed on Spartan, which you can check using `module spider Python`.